Trusted Advice, Today

 Who is responsible for compiling the health and safety file information?

-The Principal Contractor is to compile the Health & Safety File.
+The Principal Designer is to compile the Health & Safety File or Principal Contractor if a Principal Designer is no longer involved.
 Information is to be supplied by Designers, Contractors and other parties to allow these to be complied within the given period.
-The CDM Coordinator and other members of the Design team will be required to check Contractors information as supplied.
+Our CDM Adviser can assist with preparing the Health and Safety File and help other members of the Design team to coordinate information as supplied.

 It is not normally acceptable to provide only drawings and manuals.
-The Principal Contractor is required to extract relevant health and safety information and issue it to the CDM Coordinator and Design team in sufficient time to compile the Health and Safety File ready for handing over to the client at the time of Practical Completion.
+The Principal Designer is required to collect relevant health and safety information for handing over to the client at the time of Practical Completion.

 The Health and Safety File holders responsibility

-The Health & Safety File needs to be kept up-to-date and retained for as long as it is relevant – normally the lifetime of the structure.
+The Health and Safety File needs to be kept up-to-date and retained for as long as it is relevant – normally the lifetime of the structure.

 It may be kept electronically (with suitable backup arrangements), on paper, on film, or any other durable form.
 Where the Client disposes of his entire interest in the structure, they should pass the Health & Safety File to the new owners.

-Where any part of the structure is sold, any relevant Health & Safety File information must be passed or copied to the new owner.
+Where any part of the structure is sold, any relevant Health and Safety File information must be passed or copied to the new owner.

 If the Client leases out all or part of the structure, arrangements need to be made for the Health & Safety File to be made available to the Leaseholders.